Marrow (vegetable): Nutrition

+Marrows (similar to raw young zucchinis) are low in food energy, having 21 calories in a reference amount of 100 g.
+They are a rich source of vitamin A and vitamin C, with a moderate content of potassium (see zucchini nutrition section).

 Toxicology

 Members of the plant family Cucurbitaceae, which includes zucchini, marrows, pumpkins and cucumbers, can contain toxins called cucurbitacins.
 These are chemically classified as steroids; they defend the plants from predators, and have a bitter taste to humans.
 Cultivated cucurbitaceae are bred for low levels of the toxin and are safe to eat.
 However, ornamental pumpkins can have high levels of cucurbitacins, and such ornamental plants can cross-fertilise edible cucurbitaceae – any such cross-fertilised seeds used by the gardener for growing food in the following season can therefore potentially produce bitter and toxic fruit.
 Also, dry weather conditions or irregular watering can stress the plant and favour the production of the toxin, which is not destroyed by cooking.

 In August 2015, a 79-year-old German man and his wife ate a marrow grown by a neighbour.
 The couple noted the unusually bitter taste.
 Shortly afterwards they were both admitted to a Heidenheim hospital, apparently with symptoms of a gastrointestinal infection.
-The woman, who had eaten a smaller portion, survived, while the man died.
+The wife, who had eaten a smaller portion, survived, while the husband died.
 Toxicological analysis of the meal confirmed the presence of cucurbitacin.

 In popular culture

 "The Marrow Song", also known as "Oh!
 What a Beauty", was a British song published on 16 December 1952, with words and music by Edrich Siebert.
 The innuendo-laden song was recorded for Decca by Billy Cotton and his Band with vocals by Alan Breeze and The Bandits on 1 December that year, under the title "The Marrow Song (Oh What a Beauty)".
 As well as being issued on a single in January 1953, it was included on Cotton's 1955 Saucy Songs EP.
 In 2013, the recording was featured in a UK television advertisement for the Co-operative supermarket.
 The song was performed in the 1969 film Kes.
+This version of The Marrow Song is used at several points in the 2024 video game Thank Goodness You're Here!
 Marrows also play an important role in the 2005 animated film Wallace & Gromit: The Curse of the Were-Rabbit.
 In this film, the character of Gromit is devoted to growing a large marrow.
 The marrow is eventually destroyed when he uses it to lure the Were-Rabbit.
 The marrow also appears in the video game based on the film; Gromit can control the marrow's growth by adjusting factors such as soil pH, greenhouse temperature, and water flow, as well as by purchasing fertilizers to increase its size.

-Agatha Christie’s detective Hercule Poirot often expresses his desire to retire and grow vegetable marrows, accomplishing his dream briefly in The Murder of Roger Ackroyd.
+Agatha Christie's detective Hercule Poirot often expresses his desire to retire and grow marrows, accomplishing his dream briefly in The Murder of Roger Ackroyd.